Giving-2020/branding/README.md

-# branding
-Giving 2020 Branding
+# Branding
+This repository contains branding assets for the Giving 2020.

+Everything else in this repository is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).